kedro-org/kedro-viz/docs/preview_datasets.md

 **Preview Matplotlib Charts**

-See [Preview Matplotlib charts in Kedro-Viz](./preview_matplotlib_datasets.md) for a guide on how you can create static visualizations using `MatplotlibWriterDataset` on Kedro-Viz.
+See [Preview Matplotlib charts in Kedro-Viz](./preview_matplotlib_datasets.md) for a guide on how you can create static visualizations using `MatplotlibDatasetDataset` on Kedro-Viz.

 **Extend Preview to custom catasets**